-Michael “Mickey” Ley is a senior associate attorney in the Firm’s litigation department.
-Mr. Ley represents businesses and individuals in negotiation and litigation of their commercial disputes.
-He practices throughout the federal and state courts of Colorado in areas such as contracts, product liability, business torts, discrimination, wage and hour under the Fair Labor Standards Act and Colorado Wage Act, construction, and trade secrets.
+Michael “Mickey” Ley is a shareholder in the Firm’s litigation department.
+Mr. Ley represents businesses and individuals in negotiation and litigation of their commercial transactions and disputes.
+He practices throughout the federal and state courts of Colorado in areas such as contracts, securities, product liability, business torts, discrimination, wage and hour, construction, unfair competition, and trade secrets.

 Active in the community, Mr. Ley’s volunteer and philanthropic causes include the Cystic Fibrosis Foundation, the World Wildlife Fund, Compassion International, The Abbey, his church, and numerous pro bono clients.
 In his free time, Mr. Ley is an avid runner, hiker, and fan of Colorado sports teams.
 He especially enjoys spending time with his wife and young son.